Joseph Kabila

-Early life and education
+Early life and education (1971–1996)

 Joseph Kabila Kabange and his twin sister Jaynet Kabila were born on 4 June 1971.
-According to official accounts, the twins were born at Hewabora, a small village in the Fizi territory of the South Kivu province, in eastern Congo.
+The twins were born in Hewa Bora II, a village in the Maquis of Fizi, in the present-day South Kivu Province, in eastern DRC.
 Rumors have abounded that Kabila was actually born in Tanzania, which would make him a citizen of that country.
-He is the son of long time rebel, former AFDL leader and president of the Congo Laurent-Désiré Kabila and Sifa Mahanya.
+He is the son of long time rebel, former AFDL leader and president of the DRC Laurent-Désiré Kabila and Sifa Mahanya.

 Kabila's childhood coincided with the low point of his father's political and military career.
 He was raised in relative remoteness, with few records of his early days.
 Kabila attended a primary school organized by his father's rebel forces, before moving to Tanzania where he completed primary and secondary school.
 Due to his father's status as an enemy of Zairean strongman Mobutu Sese Seko, Kabila posed as a Tanzanian in his school years to avoid detection by Zairean intelligence agents.

-Career

-Guerrilla and army years
+Guerrilla and army years (1996–2001)

 Following high school, Kabila followed a military curriculum in Tanzania, then at Makerere University in Uganda.
 In October 1996, Laurent-Désiré Kabila launched the campaign in Zaire to oust the Mobutu regime with his newly formed army, the Alliance of Democratic Forces for the Liberation of Congo-Zaire (AFDL).
 Joseph Kabila became the commander of an AFDL unit that included "kadogos" (child soldiers) and likely played a key role in major battles on the road to Kinshasa, but his exact whereabouts during the war have been difficult to establish.
 Joseph Kabila appears to have been present at the liberation of Kisangani where media reports identified him as commander of the rebel force that took the city after four days of intense fighting.

 Following the AFDL's victory, and Laurent-Désiré Kabila's rise to the presidency, Joseph Kabila went on to get further training at the PLA National Defense University, in Beijing, China.

-When he returned from China, Kabila was awarded the rank of major-general, and appointed Deputy Chief of Staff of the Armed Forces of the Democratic Republic of the Congo, in 1998.
+When he returned from China, Kabila was awarded the rank of major-general, and appointed Deputy Chief of Staff of the Congolese Armed Forces (FAC), in 1998.
 He was later, in 2000, appointed Chief of Staff of the Land Forces, a position he held until the elder President Kabila's assassination in January 2001.
 As chief of staff, he was one of the main military leaders in charge of government troops during the time of the Second Congo War (1998–2003).